Uber driver's fatal crash: Daljinder Singh guilty of killing Daniel Kopa

 The fact Kopa contributed did not absolve Singh, Judge Butler said.

-A reasonable and prudent driver would have had time to see Mr Kopa, he said.
+A reasonable and prudent driver would have had time to see Kopa, he said.

 "I find the charge proved."